Five-String Progress

 Scroll and pegbox nearing completion.

-After the scroll and pegbox are very close to complete, I will prepare and attach the fingerboard and shape the two as a unit.
+I prepare and attach the fingerboard after the scroll and pegbox are very close to complete.
+Then I can carve and shape the two as a unit.
 That hasn’t happened, yet, so the handle portion of the neck is still rough and untouched.

 Scroll ready for fingerboard; Arching complete on back plate.